 Related-party transaction include transactions between the University and certain members of its Board of Trustees and its affiliates.
 As the University participates in the Title IV programs administered by the Department of Education pursuant to the Higher Education Act, the University must comply with the regulations promulgated under the Higher Education Act.
 Those regulations require that all related-party transactions be disclosed, regardless of their materiality to the financial statement.
-During the year ended June 30, 2019, the University did not engage in transactions with companies owned by or affiliated with members of the Board of Trustees.
-The University received a total of \$5,000 in donations designated as restricted for scholarships from an officer of the University.
+During the years ended June 30, 2020 and 2019, the University did not engage in transactions with companies owned by or affiliated with members of the Board of Trustees.
+During the year ended June 30, 2020, the University received a total of \$1 in donations from a member of the Board of Trustees and a total of \$10 in donations from officers of the University.
+These donations were designated as restricted for scholarships for students.
+During the year ended June 30, 2019, the University received a total of \$5,000 in donations designated as restricted for scholarships from an officer of the University.